jodal/comics/docs/deployment.rst

 **********

 The following example documents *one way* to deploy *comics*.
-As *comics* is a standard Django project with an additional batch job, it may be deployed in just about any way a Django project may be deployed.
+As *comics* is a standard Django project with an additional batch job for , it may be deployed in just about any way a Django project may be deployed.
 Please refer to `Django's deployment documentation
 <http://docs.djangoproject.com/en/dev/howto/deployment/>`_ for further details.